 Angie took a deep breath and turned to her loving boyfriend.

 "Oh, Derek.
 Just relax.
 Like my dad said, It could be just a random mutation and it never be seen again.
 OK?"

 He sighed, but gave in to her loving voice.
 "Yeah...you're probably right..."

 Derek was having a tough time realizing that not every disease on earth is as deadly and unfortunate as G.U.I.L.T.
 No matter how many times his loved one or family members told him otherwise, he couldn't let the past go.
 All those operations on patients who barely made it and the one that slipped through his mental pain, all patients who were ill he saw to as potential memories.
 He would never let anybody fall to another disease in his life.
 Not if he had anything to say about it.

 "Here...let me help you with your stress, love."

 As she said that she pulled him into a strong kiss, and more and more smaller kisses, eventually kissing slower until it seemed minutes would go by before one would take small sharp breaths.
 When they parted, the lay together embraced until Derek finally whispered.
 "Good night, Angie.
 Sleep well."
 Indeed they did sleep well that night.
 As it may be one of the last times they get to sleep so softly together.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Griffen MackeyWrite a Review